vds2212/vds2212.github.io/first5minutes.md

 ### Hide the Ex mode

-There is `Ex` mode and if you hit `Q` in normal mode Vim will switch to that odd mode.
+There is `Ex` mode and if you hit `Q` in Normal mode Vim will switch to that odd mode.
 Remap the `Q` to the formatting command `gq` to avoid to go accidentally to the `Ex` mode.

 If you have no `vimrc` the Vim default is to hide the `Ex` mode key command `Q`.